WindTalker22/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach mutates the original array, .map returns a new array of the same size.

 2. What is the difference between a function and a method?

+Functions can be passed data to operate on and can optionally return data.
+All data that is passed to a function is explicitly passed.

+Methods are pieces of code called by name associated with an object

 3. What is closure?

+Closures give you the ability to put functions together.
+A closure is code that's been identified elsewhere that we can use for later. you can pass values down but you cannot pass them up

 4. Describe the four rules of the 'this' keyword.

+Window Binding
+Implicit Binding
+Explicit Binding
+New binding

 5. Why do we need super() in an extended class?

+It passes the key value pairs of the parent to the child

 ## Project Set up